-This new section of CTC’s Web site covers the rationales for and means by which U.S. taxes on extreme wealth can pay for new sustainable infrastructure decarbonizing the U.S. economy (the Green New Deal).
+This section of CTC’s web site covers the rationales for and means by which taxes on extreme wealth can shrink economic inequality and pay for new sustainable infrastructure decarbonizing the U.S. economy (the Green New Deal).

-Throughout this section we draw heavily from research and writing by U-C Berkeley economists Emmanuel Saez and Gabriel Zucman.
-By incorporating state and local taxes, which tend to be highly regressive, by finely parsing tax incidence at the summit of the income pyramid, and by estimating changes in taxes from Trump’s tax giveaways enacted at the end of 2017, the two have created a portrait of U.S. taxation inequality that is uniquely rigorous — and stark.
+This section draws heavily from research and writing by U-C Berkeley economists Emmanuel Saez and Gabriel Zucman.
+By incorporating state and local taxes, which tend to be highly regressive, by finely parsing tax incidence at the summit of the income pyramid, and by estimating changes in taxes from Trump’s 2017 tax cut giveaway, the two have created a rigorous and stark portrait of U.S. taxation inequality.
 (More in Saez and Zucman’s October 2019 op-ed, “How to Tax Our Way Back to Justice.”)

 Our first sub-page, Inequality Basics, outlines the discussion of economic inequality that surfaced around 2011 and now, in 2020, is a dominant strain in American political discourse.